Hermenegildo Atienza

-Anselmo Hermenegildo Joaquin Atienza (April 21, 1909 – circa 1989) was a Filipino lawyer and politician.
+Anselmo Hermenegildo Joaquin Atienza (April 21, 1907 – December 20, 1990) was a Filipino lawyer and politician.
 He served as 13th Mayor of Manila (1944–1945) and as a member of the Philippine House of Representatives (1946–1952).
 His term as mayor coincided with the Liberation of Manila.
 He was previously the Vice Mayor of Manila (1940–1944) and a member of the Manila Municipal Board (1934–1940).

 Career

 Atienza topped the Philippine Bar Examination in 1932 as a student at the University of the Philippines.
 During World War II, he was imprisoned by the Japanese in Fort Santiago, alongside guerilla leader Guillermo Nakar.
 After the war, he was elected to the 1st Congress of the Philippines for Manila's second district.
 He became a strong opponent of the amnesty granted to collaborationists with the Japanese occupation.
 In 1949, he introduced House Bill No. 2613, the Reciprocity Immigration Bill, which would have barred Australians from the country in response to the treatment of Lorenzo Gamboa under the White Australia policy.
 He was re-elected in the same year, this time representing the newly-established 4th district of Manila.
 However, he was unseated in 1952 upon the annulment of his election due to an electoral protest.